MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

     | Password | **Provide a secure password** |
     | Already have a Windows Server license? | **Unchecked** |

-    >**Note**: For the list of Azure regions which support deployment of Windows virtual machines to availability zones, refer to [What are Availability Zones in Azure?](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview)
+    >**Note**: For the list of Azure regions which support the deployment of Windows virtual machines to availability zones, refer to [What are Availability Zones in Azure?](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview)

 1. On the **Disks** tab of the **Create a virtual machine scale set** blade, accept the default values and click **Next : Networking >**.